KhartesViewer/scroll2zarr/README.md

     6. The list may show the contents of this directory (`0/`, `1/`, etc), but don't click on any of these!
 Instead, while your cursor is still in the Source window, hit Enter.
-    7. If all goes well, you should see some information about your data volume.
+    7. If all goes well, Neuroglancer should now show you some information about your data volume.
 Almost there!
-    8. At the bottom of the information, there should be a yellow bar that reads, `Create as **image** layer`.
+    8. At the bottom of the information, there should be a yellow bar that reads: `Create as **image** layer`.
 Click this.
     9. Your data should now begin showing up in the Neurglancer window.
 Happy exploring!
     10. If the data did not show up, go to the window where you